TUMFTM/Battery-Pack-Diagnostics-for-Electric-Vehicles/README.md

 Derive curves for cell and vehicle level differential voltage analysis (DVA) and incremental capacity analyis (ICA) in python.

 ## Associated Article
-Please also check the associated article available online published in eTransportation (Elsevier):
+Please also check the associated article available online published in the Journal of eTransportation (Elsevier):

 [Battery pack diagnostics for electric vehicles: Transfer of differential voltage and incremental capacity analysis from cell to vehicle level](https://www.sciencedirect.com/science/article/pii/S2590116824000468)